azahrx/movierev2/README.md

 # movierev

 Implementation of dynamic application for movie search list using React.js, HTML, and CSS.
-Below listed automated message from Create React App.
+Below listed automated message from React.

 # Getting Started with Create React App